helgestein/helao-pub/readme.md

 | kadi            | data management               | python package                | n.a.             | KIT                       | yes                   |
 | aux             | machine learning and analysis | python package                | n.a.             | n.a.                      | yes                   |

-There are dummy drivers indicating how you can
+There are dummy drivers and dummy analysis "devices" indicating how you can your own.

 ## Environment setup